spectrocloud/librarium/docs/docs-content/clusters/pcg/pcg.md

 ## Supported Environments

 You can deploy a PCG into most private cloud environments.
 Some of the infrastructure environments have first-class support for PCG deployments through the Palette CLI.
-Other environments require a manual installation of the PCG.
+Other environments require manually installing the PCG onto an existing Kubernetes cluster.
 Refer to the table below to learn more about the supported environments.

 | Environment    | Palette CLI Install? | Description                                                                                     | Install Guide                                                         |
 | -------------- | -------------------- | ----------------------------------------------------------------------------------------------- | --------------------------------------------------------------------- |